CALIFORNIA TRIAL ATTORNEYS Slip and Fall Lawyers

 The question remains, what damages can be recovered?
 Under California law, victims may be eligible for compensatory damages from the defendant.
 These damages fall into two categories; economic and non-economic.
 Economic damages may include expenses or losses that are a direct result of the slip and fall accident, such as:

 - Medical Expenses: If the victim needs physical therapy, x-rays, doctor appointments, or even surgery as a direct result of the accident, these expenses may be covered by a lawsuit settlement.
-One may also be entitled to receive money for future medical bills associated with the slip and fall injury that are anticipated down the road.
+One may also be entitled to receive money for future medical bills associated with the slip and fall injury that is anticipated down the road.

 - Caregivers: In some cases, injuries may be so severe that in-home care is required following your accident.
 An experienced slip and fall attorney can help determine if these types of expenses can potentially be covered by a case.